yahoo/panoptes-stream/docs/architecture.md

 The component Ingests metrics to given database.

+#### Security

-#### Status
+#### Observability

-The status is responsible to provide local metrics and health checks. it can expose them to a 3rd party monitoring application for panoptes monitoring and alert.
+The component is responsible to provide local metrics and health check. it can expose them to a 3rd party application for panoptes monitoring and alert.